An Introduction to Starting a Cell Phone Repair Business in 30 Days

 How Much Money Do You Need?

-You want to make sure that you have enough parts to keep up with the demand of your service.
+You want to make sure that you have enough parts to keep up with the demand for your service.
 Depending on how much availability you have, you may want to start with 5-15 pieces of each item you wish to repair.
-This allows you to continue to serve your customers while waiting on more parts to arrive.
+This allows you to continue to serve your customers while waiting for more parts to arrive.
 This cost can range between $100-500.

 That is all of the requirements needed to fix a phone.
 If you are starting a business though, you need to begin marketing that business to start receiving customers.
 We will cover that in a future article.